-Public speaking anxiety is more common than you might think, with many people admitting they'd rather visit the DENTIST than make a speech in public!
+Public speaking anxiety is more common than you might think, with many people admitting they'd prefer to visit the DENTIST than make a speech in public!

 Everyone has some anxiety when speaking in front of an audience - even experienced speech-makers!

-You need to acknowledge that it is perfectly normal to have some fear and that you are not alone.
+You need to acknowledge that it is perfectly reasonable to have some fear and that you are not alone.

 The good news is that there ARE ways to overcome it... and I'm going to share a few with you here!

 Most public speaking anxiety sets in well before you have to stand in front of your audience and begin your speech.
 So the tips below will help you prepare yourself in advance.